I'm a guitarist and bassist with over 35 years of experience as a musician.

 Both guitars share a similar design concept, but the Jaguar features an even more complicated pickup switching and tone circuit system, a shorter scale length and single-coil pickups more like those seen on a Strat or Tele.

 It quickly made its mark as the most innovative Fender guitar yet.
-But even though it was billed as Fender's ultimate modern guitar, few musicians were wooed by the initial release of the Jaguar.
-By 1975 Fender has ceased production.
+But even though it was billed as Fender’s ultimate modern guitar, the initial release of the Jaguar wooed few musicians.
+By 1975, Fender has ceased production.

 Fenders Made in Mexico

 For the past few decades Fender's main lineup of budget instruments has come from their facility in Ensenada, Mexico.
-These are often referred to as MIM (Made in Mexico) Fenders, and affordable versions of Fender guitars and basses in the Standard series are excellent alternatives to spending big cash on an American Fender.
+Today, most of these guitars are in Fender's Players Series, and they are sometimes referred to as MIM (Made in Mexico) Fenders.
+Player Series guitars and basses are excellent alternatives to spending big cash on an American Fender.

 The debate on MIM Fenders vs American Fenders will go on forever, and I get lots of feedback from guitarists on both sides of the fence.
 Many players insist an MIM Fender is just as good as an American Fender, or at least good enough for them.
 Other guitarists think that's the silliest thing they've ever heard.